Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication

 \section{Introduction}

-With the explosive development of information technology and the emergence of numerous intelligent applications, the requirement for wireless communication technology has been proliferating.
-The three application scenes for 5G are enhanced mobile broadband (eMBB), massive machine type communications (mMTC), and ultra-reliable and low latency communications (URLLC).
-In the coming generation, the transmission rate, propagation delay, and connection density requirements can be much higher, which poses new challenges for wireless communication.
-Several candidate technologies include reconfigurable intelligent surface (RIS), terahertz communication, visible light communication (VLC), symbiotic sensing and communications (SSaC), etc. However, the traditional Shannon theory based communication paradigm is approaching its limit under the rapidly developed coding and modulation schemes.
-To address the technical difficulty and theoretical bottleneck, semantic communication \cite{sem-com} has been proposed and developed by researchers in recent years.
+With the explosive development of information technology and emergence of numerous intelligent applications, the requirement for wireless communication technology has been proliferating.
+The three application scenarios for 5G include enhanced mobile broadband (eMBB), massive machine type communications (mMTC), and ultra-reliable and low latency communications (URLLC).
+In the forthcoming generation, the transmission rate, propagation delay, and connection density requirements will become much greater, which poses new challenges for wireless communication.
+Several candidate technologies including reconfigurable intelligent surface (RIS), terahertz communication, visible light communication (VLC), symbiotic sensing and communications (SSaC), etc. have emerged.
+Nevertheless, the traditional Shannon theory-based communication paradigm is approaching its limit under the rapidly developing coding and modulation schemes.
+To address the technical difficulty and theoretical bottleneck, semantic communication has been proposed and developed by researchers in recent years \cite{sem-com}.